Samuels powers Villanova over Michigan 63-55 in Sweet 16

 The loss ends a turbulent season for the Wolverines (19-15) and coach Juwan Howard, whose team squeaked into the tournament field only to shine in the first two rounds.
 Howard was suspended for five games late in the season for hitting a Wisconsin assistant during a postgame handshake line.

-Villanova twice led by nine in the second half, but the Wolverines matched their 3-point shooting in spurts and make it a contest.
+Villanova twice threatened to pull away in the second half, but the Wolverines matched Nova’s 3-point shooting in spurts to hang around.
 Guard Eli Brooks kept rescuing Michigan with 3-pointers, making 3 of 5.
-One of Brooks’ treys, plus two free throws from Terrance Williams II, had the Wolverines within 54-50 with just over 3 minutes left.
+One of Brooks’ 3s, plus two free throws from Terrance Williams II, had the Wolverines within 54-50 with just over 3 minutes left.

+Michigan had plenty of tournament experience to lean on.
+They had fought back from halftime deficits against Colorado State and Tennessee to make the Sweet 16 for the fifth consecutive year.

 That was the cushion the Wildcats needed, as Michigan closed within six points before Samuels made four three throws over the final 13 seconds to put it away.

-Defensively, Villanova refused to yield space under the basket to the 7-foot-1 Dickinson, who came in averaging 24 points in Michigan’s two NCAA Tournament wins.
+Defensively, Villanova refused to yield space under the basket to Michigan’s big man, who came in averaging 24 points in Michigan’s two NCAA Tournament wins.
+Dickinson was 6 of 16 shooting.

 “We asked a lot of (Samuels) him on the defensive end guarding Dickinson a lot.
 And then on the offensive end, we’re trying to move Dickinson around,” Wright said.
 “Which it sounds good unless you’re guy that’s got to go.
 You’re running around, setting screens, cutting to make him follow you … He never wanted to come out.”